haiku/website/content/blog/preetpalkaur/2020-05-06_gsoc_2020_project_input_preferences.md

 # Project plan:

 In this project I will work on the below-mentioned things:
-* For powerful user and gammers
+* For power-users and gamers
 	* Add a facility where the user can configure a 6 button mouse.
 	* Add Joystick UI and its configuration.
 	* Add Wacom tablet UI and its configuration.